-- A dash (-) defines ranges, e.g. 1-5 or 6-3. - A comma (,) allows one to specify several ranges, e.g. 1-2, 4-5. - The word end represents the last page number. - The words odd and even can be used in place of or at the end of a page range to restrict to just the odd or even pages. - The word reverse is the same as end-1. - The word all is the same as 1-end. - A range must contain no spaces. - A tilde (~) defines a page number counting from the end of the document rather than the beginning.
+- A dash (-) defines ranges, e.g. 1-5 or 6-3. - A comma (, ) allows one to specify several ranges, e.g. 1-2, 4-5. - The word end represents the last page number. - The words odd and even can be used in place of or at the end of a page range to restrict to just the odd or even pages. - The words portrait and landscape can be used in place of or at the end of a page range to restrict to just those pages which are portrait or landscape.
+Note that the meaning of "portrait" and "landscape" does not take account of any viewing rotation in place (use -upright first, if required).
+A page with equal width and height is considered neither portrait nor landscape. - The word reverse is the same as end-1. - The word all is the same as 1-end. - A range must contain no spaces. - A tilde (~) defines a page number counting from the end of the document rather than the beginning.
 Page ~1 is the last page, ~2 the penultimate page etc.